Dr Hao Gao

 History

-I am a historian of British imperialism in Asia, China in global history, particularly the encounters between the British and the Chinese empires in the eighteenth and nineteenth centuries.
+I, Hao (Bill) Gao 高昊, am a historian of British imperialism in Asia, China in global history, particularly the encounters between the British and the Chinese empires in the eighteenth and nineteenth centuries.
 I am generally interested in exploring the mutual understandings and misunderstandings between China and the West in the early processes of globalisation.
+I currently serve as Director of Global Engagement (DoGE) for the Department of Archaeology and History.

 In addition to my book, I have published peer-reviewed research articles in both English and Chinese journals, including History, Historical Research, Journal of Imperial and Commonwealth History, Britain and the World and Beijing Daxue Xuebao (Journal of Peking University).